Paving Temperatures: Minimum and Maximum Temperatures For Paving

 Asphalt Melting Temperature

 The process begins by melting the asphalt cement at the mixing plant.
 This crucial first step requires heating it to 300-350°F to completely liquefy the material and allow for proper blending.
-Heating below 300°F risks incomplete melting of the cement.
+Heating b elow 300°F risks incomplete melting of the cement.

 Asphalt Mixing Temperature